groupvine/gv-doc/policy.md

 <span id="personalinfo"></span>
 ### Site's use of Personal Contact Information:

-  On users’ "Profile" pages, available via the WG’s membership management page, via a link on most other pages, and by uploading membership import files, users and/or WG administrators are able to provide, view, update, and/or confirm, user contact information (such as email and physical address, phone numbers, and profile photo) so that they may be made available for private use within the Applicable WG Community(s), and any other WGs users choose (and are approved) to join or who have been provided with users’ email address and have added these user(s) as member(s).
+  On users’ "Profile" pages, on the WG’s membership page, and by uploading or exporting membership import files, users and/or WG administrators are able to provide, view, update, and/or confirm, user contact information (such as email and physical address, phone numbers, and profile photo) so that they may be made available for private use within the Applicable WG Community(s).
 The collection of this information by WGs is intended solely for facilitating private, community purposes, such as online directories and group email lists.
 GroupVine<sup>TM</sup> will not sell this information